djwgit/dn/README.md

 `dn` writes a bullet-pointed string to a file with today's date in YYYY-MM-DD format in the `~/dn/` folder.

 `dno` does the same, but the first argument is the filename.
-This can be used for future notes i.e. `dno 2030-10-01 "I died"`.
+This can be used for future notes i.e.
+`dno 2030-10-01 "I died"`.
+dno yesterday "add this note to yesterday" dno tomorrow "a note for tomorrow"

 `dnt` displays today's notes.